StateSmith/tutorial-3/lesson-3/inheritance/README.md

 ## Tips
 * Depending upon your target language, you may be able to inject class code into the generated state machine class.
 I would use this sparingly, but it can be useful if you want to do something unique.
-* C# idea to make it easier to combine the base class and abstraction (controller) class in one class easily.
+* C# idea to make it easier to combine the base class and abstraction (controller) class in one class.
     * https://github.com/StateSmith/StateSmith/issues/356